joeyloman/kube-fip-operator/README.md

 ) | kubectl create -f -
 ```

-And the following yaml/command can be used to create a new FloatingIPRange object with a dynamic ip address assigned:
+And the following yaml/command can be used to create a new FloatingIP object with a dynamic ip address assigned:

 ```SH
 (